What is a Certified Management Accountant (CMA – US)?

 What is the Association of Chartered Certified Accountants (ACCA)?

 The Association of Chartered Certified Accountants (ACCA) is a professional body for accountants.
-ACCA provides membership and qualifications for accountants, as well as carrying out research and setting ethical and technical standards for the profession.
+ACCA provides membership and qualifications for accountants, conducting research and setting ethical and technical standards.

 ACCA is the world’s largest body of professional accountants.
 It has 200,000 members and 600,000 students in 180+ countries.
-It is a highly regarded qualification that employers recognise all over the globe.
+It is a highly regarded qualification that is globally recognised.

 What is the Difference Between ACCA and CMA (US)?